-- K13.6.13P Format the following requirements shall be adhered to in the format of a submitted thesis: - i it shall normally be in A4 format, in permanent and legible form, using either typescript or print.
-Where copies are produced by photocopying processes, these shall be of a permanent nature;

-where word processor and printing devices are used, the printer shall be capable of producing text of a satisfactory quality; the size of character used in the main text, including displayed matter and notes, shall not be less than 2.0mm for capitals and 1.5mm for x-height (that is, the height of lower-case x)

-- ii it shall be printed on the right hand (recto) side of the page.
-The paper shall be white and within the range 70 g/m2 to 100 g/m2 - the margin at the binding edge of the page shall not be less than 40mm; other margins shall not be less than 15mm - iv double or one-and-a-half spacing shall be used in the typescript except for indented quotations or footnotes where single spacing may be used - v pages shall be numbered consecutively through the main text including photographs and/or diagrams included as whole pages.
-Page numbers shall not be printed in the margin - vi the title page shall give the following information: - a the full title of the thesis - b the full name of the author - c that the degree is awarded by the University - d the award for which the thesis is submitted in partial fulfilment of its requirements - e the faculty in which the student was based - f the name of the affiliated institution, where relevant - g the collaborating establishment(s), if any - h the month and year of submission which shall be updated on each occasion on which the thesis is submitted. - K13.6.14P Parts of the thesis, and very exceptionally all of it, may be presented in other formats (such as CD-ROM) or using paper sizes other than A4, where it can be demonstrated that the contents can be better expressed in that form and are capable of being assessed.
-An application to submit a thesis in another format must be made to the Academic Registrar on the designated form for consideration by the Committee as early as possible in the student's enrolment and must have the support of the Director of Studies. - K13.6.15P The format of the final bound version of the thesis, submitted after the viva voce and after any follow up work has been completed to the satisfaction of the examiners is covered under K13.12 below.
+- K13.7.13.1P The following requirements shall be adhered to in the format of a submitted thesis: - a. it shall normally be in A4 format, in permanent and legible form, using either typescript or print.
+Where copies are produced by photocopying processes, these shall be of a permanent nature; where word processor and printing devices are used, the printer shall be capable of producing text of a satisfactory quality; the size of character used in the main text, including displayed matter and notes, shall not be less than 2.0mm for capitals and 1.5mm for x-height (that is, the height of lower-case x); - b. it shall be printed on the right hand (recto) side of the page.
+The paper shall be white and within the range 70 g/m2 to 100 g/m2; - c. the margin at the binding edge of the page shall not be less than 40mm; other margins shall not be less than 15mm; - d. double or one-and-a-half spacing shall be used in the typescript except for indented quotations or footnotes where single spacing may be used; - e. pages shall be numbered consecutively through the main text including photographs and/or diagrams included as whole pages: - f.
+Page numbers shall not be printed in the margin; - g. the title page shall give the following information: - i. the full title of the thesis: - ii. the full name of the author; - iii. that the degree is awarded by the University; - iv. the award for which the thesis is submitted in partial fulfilment of its requirements; - v. the faculty in which the student was based; - vi. the name of the affiliated institution, where relevant the collaborating establishment(s), if any: - vii. the month and year of submission which shall be updated on each occasion on which the thesis is submitted. - K13.7.13.2P A sample title page can be found at Appendix 2 to these Academic Regulations and Procedures.